Learn how to troubleshoot multi-user issues for QuickBooks Desktop for Mac:

 Important questions to answer (FAQ’s)

 Ans.
-This can be seen again by changing the system preferences: The user needs to select application from energy saver.
+This can be seen again by changing the system preferences: You needs to select application from energy saver.
 Also consider that setting the system sleep to never.

 Ans.
-The user needs to be clear that QuickBooks server is sharing the company file or avoid changing the network settings, when the file is shared.
-The user needs to note if self-managing a DNS server that the correct DNS settings exist on all the workstations.
+You need to be clear that QuickBooks server is sharing the company file or avoid changing the network settings, when the file is shared.
+Please note if self-managing a DNS server that the correct DNS settings exist on all the workstations.

 Ans.
 The connection to the QuickBooks server might have been loose due to a weak signal.
-The user is recommended to use a strong wi-fi signal or consider using an ethernet connection.
+You are recommended to use a strong wi-fi signal or consider using an ethernet connection.